 For those buying alone, our minimum income is £18,000 per year.

-If you were or currently are on furlough full time, we are unable to take this income into account.
+If you were on furlough full time, we are unable to take this income into account.
 This is the same for SEISS grants.

 If you are due to start a new role shortly, we would ask to see your employment contract and your first month's payslip once you are in the role.
 You can still start an application with us and use your new income if you have signed your contract.

 We usually request to see the latest 2 years accounts and tax overviews for self-employed applicants.
-However, if you found yourself out of work due to COVID we are able to accept one year's accounts and tax documents provided this is supported by another employed applicant (homeowner, not Income Booster) on the mortgage.
+However, if you found yourself out of work due to COVID we are able to accept one year's accounts and tax documents provided this is supported by another employed applicant on the mortgage, who has majority of the income.
+We cannot accept income from grants as part of self employed income.

 Due to COVID, many companies saw an uptake in payment holidays.
 For any secured loans, such as mortgages, provided normal payments have now been resumed we would be able to accept this.